-Budgeted cost: £69835
+Budgeted cost: £69,835

-Activity Evidence that supports this approach Challenge number(s) addressed Pastoral Leader Family liaison - our internal evidence base shows that working with the families of pupil premium children to address individual needs has a positive impact o the academic and social outcomes for the children.
-3 4 5 6 School based Enrichment activities Many pupils do not have access to activities which promote cultural capital.
+Activity Evidence that supports this approach Challenge number(s) addressed Pastoral Leader Inclusion Lead and Attendance Officer Family liaison - our internal evidence base shows that working with the families of pupil premium children to address individual needs has a positive impact o the academic and social outcomes for the children.
+3 4 5 6 School based Enrichment activities School based Enrichment activities Many pupils do not have access to activities which promote cultural capital.
 "Out of school activities and the education gap" Dr Emily Tanner Professor Liz Todd "After school club attendance was associated with positive academic and social outcomes for disadvantaged children in particular."
 "Organised physical activities were associated with higher attainment and better social, emotional and behavioural outcomes at age 11."
 12 Breakfast club places for select disadvantaged pupils.
+Breakfast club places for select disadvantaged pupils.
 Running free of charge, universal breakfast club before school delivered an average of 2 months' additional progress for pupils in Key Stage 1.
 It was also found school breakfasts are more nutritious and that attending the club effectively prepares pupils for learning.
 Breakfast club schools also saw an improvement in pupil behaviour and attendance.
-(Magic breakfast) 3 4 Accelerated Reader/MyOn to improve pleasure for reading and comprehension skills Evidence from Education Endowment Foundation - 'Teaching and Learning Toolkit': Reading Comprehension Strategies = +6 months "some indications that approaches involving digital technology can be successful in improving reading comprehension, particularly when they focus on the application and practice of specific strategies and the use of self-questioning skills."
-12 Adult Education courses for parents and Positive Parenting Classes A study by professor Charles Deforges for the DFE found that the most important finding is that parental involvement in the form of 'at-home good parenting' has a significant positive effect on children's achievement and adjustment even after all other factors shaping attainment have been taken out of the equation.
+(Magic breakfast) 3 4 Accelerated Reader/MyOn to improve pleasure for reading and comprehension skills Accelerated Reader to improve pleasure for reading Evidence from Education Endowment Foundation - 'Teaching and Learning Toolkit': Reading Comprehension Strategies = +6 months "some indications that approaches involving digital technology can be successful in improving reading comprehension, particularly when they focus on the application and practice of specific 12 and comprehension skills. strategies and the use of self- questioning skills."
+Adult Education courses for parents and Positive Parenting Classes Adult Education courses for parents and Positive Parenting Classes A study by professor Charles Deforges for the DFE found that the most important finding is that parental involvement in the form of 'at-home good parenting' has a significant positive effect on children's achievement and adjustment even after all other factors shaping attainment have been taken out of the equation.
 In the primary age range the impact caused by different 5 levels of parental involvement is much bigger than differences associated with variations in the quality of schools.
 The scale of the impact is evident across all social classes and all ethnic groups.
-Evidence from Education Endowment Foundation - Teaching and Learning Toolkit Parental Engagement +4months 36 Additional attendance & pastoral support EEF report (2015) states that pupils need to be in school to learn and achieve and that there is a direct link between pupil achievement at KS2 and KS4.
-Pupils with no absence are 1.6 times more likely to achieve level 4 or above, and 4.7 times 3 4 more likely to achieve level 5 or above, than pupils that missed 15-20 percent of all sessions SUMO for Schools Self-esteem, emotional resilience, relationship skills.
+Evidence from Education Endowment Foundation - Teaching and Learning Toolkit Parental Engagement +4months 36 Additional attendance & pastoral support Additional attendance & pastoral support EEF report (2015) states that pupils need to be in school to learn and achieve and that there is a direct link between pupil achievement at KS2 and KS4.
+Pupils with no absence are 1.6 times more likely to achieve level 4 or above, and 4.7 times 3 4 8 more likely to achieve level 5 or above, than pupils that missed 15-20 percent of all sessions 3 4 SUMO for Schools SUMO for Schools workshops in year 5 and 6, and RockKidz to build resilience for all children.
+Self-esteem, emotional resilience, relationship skills.
 Recent research has shown that SEL skills at age nine predicted Key Stage 2 test scores at age 11.
 Panayiotou, M., Humphrey, N. and Wigelsworth, M. (2019) 'An empirical basis for linking social and emotional learning to academic performance', Contemporary Educational Psychology, 56, pp. 193-204.
 3

-Total budgeted cost: £ 392,360
+Total budgeted cost: £431,460

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year